akrade/krado-ui/docs/ARCHITECTURE.md

 ### 3. **Design Token Foundation**

-All visual styling is driven by CSS Custom Properties, making theming and customization trivial without touching component code.
+All visual styling is driven by CSS Custom Properties generated from JSON source files using **Style Dictionary**.
+This provides a single source of truth that outputs both CSS variables and JavaScript modules, making theming and customization trivial without touching component code.

 ---